Loaita Island: Environment

 The island fringes the Loaita Bank, shoals and reefs.
 Its calcarenite outcrop is visible along its western side at low tide.
 The present shape of the island indicates sand buildup along its eastern side.
 The anchor-shaped side will eventually connect with the northern portion as the sand buildup continues, thereby creating another mini-lagoon in the process.
 The presence of migrating sea birds adds to the high phosphorus content of the island's sand.
 Occasionally, giant sea turtles lay their eggs on the island.
 The island is covered with mangrove bushes, above which rise coconut palms and other small trees.

 History

 On 22 May 1963, a sovereignty stele was rebuilt on Loaita Island by crew members of the three vessels Huong Giang, Chi Lang and Ky Hoa of the South Vietnam.

 Several Philippine soldiers have been stationed on the island since 1968 when the Philippines occupied it.
 There are only a few structures, which serve as shelters for the soldiers.

-The soldiers also guard the nearby Lankiam Cay (Panata) which lies about 8 miles to the east-northeast.
+The soldiers also guard the nearby Lankiam Cay (Panata) and the unoccupied Loaita Nan which lies about 8 miles to the east-northwest.
 The cay is under observation from a tall structure on the island, and the Philippine soldiers also regularly visit it.

-Loaita Nan and Loaita Cay (Melchora Aquino), which are distinct from Kota, lie 5 miles northwest and 1.5 miles east-northeast.
-These are unoccupied features, but are also largely controlled by the Philippines.
+The Loaita Cay (Kota Cay), which is distinct from Kota, lie 5 miles northeast and 1.5 miles east-northeast.
+These is unoccupied features, but is also largely controlled by the Philippines.